cyber-anderson/Formatix/README.md

 ## ❤️ Support the Project

-If this offline batch image converter saved you time or effort, a small donation to support further development is always appreciated!
+If Formatix Image Converter saved you time or effort, a small donation to support further development is always appreciated!

 | Currency | Network | Address |
 |----------|---------|---------|